covrom/redispubsub/README.md

 # redispubsub
 Redis driver for https://godoc.org/gocloud.dev/pubsub package.

 A great alternative to using Kafka, with the ability to quickly switch to it.
+You can use this driver for MVP, local, small or medium projects.
+When your project grows you can simply switch to another driver from https://pkg.go.dev/gocloud.dev/pubsub#section-directories.

 Using Redis Streams, this driver supports `at-least-once` delivery.